The BSNL Story: Growth, Downfall & Revival

 Post India’s independence in 1947 the Post and Telegraph departments were bifurcated in the 1980s and the Department of Telecom was established.
 This eventually led to the emergence of government-owned telegraph and telephone enterprises, culminating in the foundation of BSNL.

-Founded at the turn of the century, BSNL successfully grew and expanded to reach annual revenues of approximately INR 40,000 crore in March 2007, compared to Airtel’s which were at INR 18,420 crore.
+Founded at the turn of the century, BSNL successfully grew and expanded to reach annual revenues of approximately INR 40,000 crore in March 2007, compared to Airtel’s at INR 18,420 crore.
 Within the next two years, however, the PSU’s profits nosedived by 81% and its revenues fell by 6%.
 Since then, BSNL continued ailing year after year and by 31st March 2022 had dredged up losses to INR 57,671 crore according to Devusinh Chauhan, Minister of State for Communication.
-The primary reasons for the continued downward trajectory of BSNL are –
+By the end of October 2023, BSNL had experienced a cumulative loss of 21.4 million subscribers over 22 consecutive months, reducing its total subscriber count to just 92.87 million.
+The primary reasons for the continued downfall of BSNL are:

 Tough Competition

-Commanding a 21% market share in the year 2005, similar to that of Bharti Airtel, BSNL began losing its ground in 2009 consistently and by 2022, its market share had plummeted to a mere 10%.
-The rest 90% of the market was controlled by three major players – Jio, Vodafone Idea, and Bharti Airtel.
+Commanding a 21% market share in 2005, similar to that of Bharti Airtel, BSNL began losing its ground in 2009 consistently, and by 2022, its market share had plummeted to a mere 7.9%.
+The rest 92% of the market was controlled by three major players – Jio, Vodafone Idea, and Bharti Airtel.
 The other major reason was the price war.
 Jio entered the telecom market with extremely cheap tariffs forcing all private and public players to reduce their tariffs.
 BSNL, however, did not raise their tariffs with the subsequent increase by Jio and other players resulting in a drop in their average revenue earned by users per month to INR 53 from INR 118.

 Bureaucratic Function